aframevr/aframe-site/src/community/index.md

 tracker](https://github.com/aframevr/aframe/issues/) are the front lines of the implementation work.
 Our reviewers strive to be friendly and to help mentor newcomers, so don't hesitate to open a pull request!

+## Conduct

+We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+Our code of conduct sets the standards for behavior in all official A-Frame channels.

+If you feel you have been or are being harassed or made uncomfortable by a community member, please contact any of the A-Frame team members immediately.
+Whether you are a regular contributor or a newcomer, we care about making the community a safe space for you.